Navigation Home - AA-Fishing Lakes Fish

 Less than an hours drive from Atlanta, Lake Allatoona is a great destination for boating, fishing and simply enjoying the outdoors.
 The 12,000-acre reservoir has 270 miles of shoreline to explore by boat, and in some areas, from shore.
 Fishing from the bank is popular, as are canoes and kayaks.

 Bass fishing is a major draw at Lake Allatoona, with both largemouth and spotted bass abundant in its waters.
 The lake offers plenty of structure and cover, including submerged brush, rocky points, and shallow flats, providing ideal habitats for bass.
-Spring and fall are prime seasons for bass fishing, as the fish are active and feeding heavily.
+Lake Allatoona is also known for its population of striped bass and hybrid stripers.
+The best time to target striped bass and hybrid stripers is during the cooler months, typically from late fall to early spring.

 Anglers will be excited to know that over a dozen fish species are available for catching.
 Bass, crappie, bluegill, sunfish, catfish, striped bass and hybrid stripers all perform well in these waters.
 Humps, bumps, points, islands, creek channels, ledges, boat docks and brush all play a part in providing cover for fish and baitfish.
-Marinas, stores, restaurants, tackle shops, lodging, camping and other amenities are all accessible for visitors on a fishing trip or an extended family vacation.

 Primary fish species residing in Lake Allatoona